ic-labs/django-icekit/docs/architecture/celery.rst

-Running tasks in the background using Celery *
+Running tasks in the background using Celery
 ============================================

 ..
 TODO: more from SFMOMA docs

-In ICEkit background tasks are queued using Celery, and scheduled in ``crontab``-like fashion using CeleryBeat.
+Background tasks are queued using Celery, and scheduled in ``crontab``-like fashion using CeleryBeat.

 To check Celery tasks are running